The Art of Managing Professionals & Appointments

 An important lesson: Not every resource works for every family.
 Frequently, at support group meetings, I hear one parent praising a resource for everything they do, and minutes later, I hear the exact opposite reaction from another parent regarding their great dislike for the exact same resource.
 It is important to ask questions about a referral before you spend valuable time and money with a professional.
 I have found that obtaining recommendations from parents or at support group meetings is better than professional recommendations.
 For each professional you need, I suggest reviewing at least three professionals who provide a similar product or service.
 In addition, I would talk to as many parents as you can prior to choosing a professional.

 Some Suggestions For Good Questions For Parent Referrals

-- What is the provider known for?
+- What is the specialist known for?

-- How did you hear about the provider?
+- How did you hear about them?

 - What results or outcomes were experienced by your child?

 - What are the fees?
-Are they reasonable for the products/services provided?

-- How long are appointments typically?
+- How long are appointments?

 - What paperwork is needed prior to an appointment (e.g. evaluation forms, new patient and insurance forms, previous evaluations, diagnosis information, etc.) Who should these be sent to?
-Will the provider review them prior to the appointment?
+Will the doctor review them prior to the appointment?